-This may not be something that you’d often think about when considering tree services at your home – but have you ever wondered how trees reproduce and make baby trees?
+This may not be something that you’d often think about when considering tree services at your home in Denver, CO – but have you ever wondered how trees reproduce and make baby trees?
 Trees actually reproduce through cultivation and sexually by using an exchange of pollen between the female and male reproductive systems.

 Trees are considered asexual, however, a single tree can have both female and male flowers.
 They also rely on evolutions and adaptations to prevent self-pollination.
 These type of adaptations could include the shape, color, or even smell of its flower.
 It also might have different cone structures that help to make sure that the tree doesn’t self-fertilize.